mosesimbahale/machineLearning/README.md

 # machineLearning
-Data analysis and machine learning projects 🤖📑
+Data analysis and machine learning projects 🤖📑 that I did for my bachelors science